Think about all the customer experiences you had last week. Now think about how many of these encounters actually stood out.

 The study found that the single most important factor to increasing customer loyalty is reducing the amount of work the customer has to do to get their problem solved.

-A good customer service experience would be just explaining what the customer needs to do and having them do it.
+An average experience would be just explaining what the customer needs to do and having them do it.
 A great customer service experience means that if the customer needs to do something to resolve their issue, you do it for them.

 Does your customer need to follow a link and fill out a form to make updates to their account?
 Make the updates for them.